Ulsan Grand Park Light Festival

 This year’s Ulsan Grand Park Light Festival features five different themes under “Draw the Light Dream” until Jan.
 27.

-The highlight of the festival is the 11-meter star structure in front of the Rose Garden Fountain, where a multimedia light show will be displayed.
+The highlight of the festival is the 11-meter star structure in front of the Rose Garden Fountain, where a multimedia light show is displayed.

 Admission fees are 2,000 won for adults, 1,000 won for teenagers and 500 won for children.
-Senior citizens 65 years old and above can enter for free, though ID is required.
+Senior citizens 65 years old and above can enter for free, upon presentation of an ID.
 It is open to visitors of all ages, with tickets sold on-site.

 For more information in Korean and English, visit ulsanpark.com.

 Chilgapsan Ice Fountain Festival

 The Chilgapsan Ice Fountain Festival features a large-scale ice fountain that resembles an Alps castle with fairy-tale characters.

 The festival includes snow sculptures, ice sculptures, a snow cave, a wish tunnel and activities like catching smelt, making organic cosmetics, snow sledding and bobsleighing.

 Located five minutes away is a suspension bridge over Cheonchangho Lake famous for being the filming location of the popular variety program “Two Days and One Night.”

 The event continues until Feb.
 17, and is open between 9 a.m. and 5 p.m., and 6 p.m. and 10 p.m.

 For more information in Korean, English, Japanese and Chinese, call the travel hotline at 1330.
 The homepage (www.alpsvill.com) is only available in Korean.